-The most prominent "disease" is the "finding the ways" for position, for power in many forms: "finding the ways" to position before being elected; "finding the ways" to power before being assigned the task; "finding the ways" to profit before being assigned to the budget; "finding the ways" to position before being appointed; "finding the ways" to get relief before being investigated or tried, and so on.
+The most prominent "disease" is the "finding the ways" for position, for power in many forms: "finding the ways" to position before being elected; "finding the ways" to power before being assigned to the budget; "finding the ways" to position before being appointed; "finding the ways" to get relief before being investigated or tried, and so on.
 Even not stopping at "finding the ways for titles", but sometimes "bidding for titles", meaning whoever bids the highest will win.
 This is really an act of corruption of power.
 Because promotion is through "finding the ways", after being elected, they must recover their "capital" through corruption.
 The money for "finding the ways" comes from corruption and trying to get money from corruption.